Papillary thyroid cancer

 Presentation is usually with a solitary palpable thyroid mass.

-Papillary carcinoma has a tendency to metastasize early to local lymph nodes, with 50% (39-90% 2) of patients having nodal involvement at presentation 1 (c.f.
-10% for follicular thyroid cancer).
-These metastases are usually to the ipsilateral jugular chain (87.8%) and are usually confined to the mid and lower lymph node levels, level III and IV (73.2%) 1.
+Papillary carcinoma has a tendency to metastasize early to local lymph nodes, with 50% (39-90% 2) of patients having nodal involvement at presentation 1 (cf. 10% for follicular thyroid cancer).
+These metastases are usually to the ipsilateral jugular chain (~87.5%) and are commonly confined to the mid and lower lymph node levels - namely levels III and IV (73.2%) 1.

 Histologically papillary carcinoma demonstrates 'delicate stalks of epithelial cells' 3 which account for its name.
 Cells have characteristic Orphan Annie eye nuclear inclusions, and psammoma bodies are common.

 Several variants have been described according to biological behavior 13